stevenrskelton/stevenrskelton.github.io/_posts/2014-02-09-sortable-table-with-polymer-web-components.md

 The `data` for the table is JSON meaning each row of data is a JSON object; we can reference a particular cell of the row by column name.
-This is much cleaner than dealing with a numerical index since the column’s displayed order may be different than its order within the row data.
+This is much cleaner than dealing with a numerical index since the column’s displayed order may be different from its order within the row data.

 ```html
 <template repeat="{{-"{{"-}}